Emilio-Markus/shopify-ecommerce-analytics-sql/README.md

 ## 📌 Project Overview

-This project demonstrates a full end-to-end data analytics pipeline using SQL Server, transforming raw e-commerce data into actionable business insights.
+This project demonstrates a full end-to-end SQL Server analytics workflow, transforming raw e-commerce transaction data into business-ready insights.

-The solution follows a structured approach:
+The project covers:
-- Data ingestion (staging tables)
+- Data ingestion into staging tables
-- Data transformation (fact & dimension tables)
+- Data transformation into fact and dimension tables
-- Business analysis (SQL queries)
+- Analysis of revenue, products, customers, and trends
-- Insight reporting (Markdown reports)
+- Reporting of findings in a clean business format

 ---